 The Foundry Day Arts & Crafts Festival is held rain or shine on the first Saturday in June.
-Over 100 juried craftsmen and artists surround the scenic Children's Lake in the middle of town selling handmade jewelry, photography, fine art, pottery, furniture, metal work, and other unique treasures.
+Over 100 juried craftsmen and artists surround the scenic Children's Lake in the middle of town showcasing and selling handmade jewelry, photography, fine art, pottery, furniture, metalwork, and other unique treasures.

 Shopping for fine crafts isn't the only thing to do at Foundry Day.
 Plan to spend the whole afternoon in Boiling Springs with the family.
 There are a variety of food concessions along Third Street including funnel cakes, crab cakes, braided pretzels, apple dumplings, pulled pork, kettle corn and more.
 At the Walnut Street end of the food court, guests can enjoy live music from 11 am to 1 pm.
 Times for entertainment will be posted on sandwich boards throughout the festival and on Twitter (@foundryday).

-At the Appalachian Trail Conservancy office on the east side of Children's Lake, visitors can find children's activities and nature programs in celebration on National Trails Day on June 2 as well as the 50th anniversary of the National Trails System Act.
-Stop by to learn more about the Appalachian Trail and the conservation partners and volunteer groups who protect and maintain the trail.
+At the Appalachian Trail Conservancy office on the east side of Children's Lake, visitors can find story time in the gazebo at 10 am and 12 pm and the Girl Scouts running a STEM demonstration on water conservation and the effects of pollution on our natural water sources.
+In recognition of National Trails Day on June 1, stop by to learn more about the Appalachian Trail and the conservation partners and volunteer groups who protect and maintain the trail.
 You can also stop by TCO Outdoors, located right along the lake, to shop for fishing and outdoor gear.